 But here is a photo courtesy of Escapees RV Club:

-When the process was complete, the Weightmaster provided us a report which he kindly went through with us and gave us recommendations and additional materials to read.
+When the process was complete, the Weighmaster provided us a report which he kindly went through with us and gave us recommendations and additional materials to read.

 We did pretty well for our first time.
 We're not overweight but we do need to redistribute what we do have a bit more.
 We also learned we could 6,000 more pounds in the Jeep….that's a whole lot of sardines!

-It was a really eye-opening to understand where the weight sits, the RV’s washer and dryer, King size bed and refrigerator all sit on the right side of the RV, so it is important to put a lot of weight on the left.
+It was really eye-opening to understand where the weight sits, the RV's washer and dryer, king-size bed, and refrigerator all sit on the right side of the RV, so it is important to put a lot of weight on the left.
 And of course, our diesel engine is in the back (along with the bedroom) so it is important to get some weight in the front.